Cramvin/shortcut/Readme.md

 # Feedback

-If you have any wishes for a new feature or you have found a bug then please let me know in the Issues tab or on the Content API site of Minetest.
+If you have any wishes for a new feature or you have found a bug then please let me know in the Issues tab or on the ContentDB site of Minetest.